wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ![Question](round-help-button.png)
 What do you observe?
 Is it consistent with the PCA?
 What is surprising?

-You can see how many genes are differentially expressed in common between 2 contrasts using Venn diagrams:
+You can see how many genes are differentially expressed in common between 2 contrast using Venn diagrams:
 ```R
 vennDiagram(results[,c(1,2)])
 vennDiagram(results[,c(2,5)])